angelahh417/angelahh417/README.md

 I'm Angela!

-- 🔭 I’m currently working in electrosurgical embedded software (C++ backend/js frontend)
+- 🔭 I’m currently working in electrosurgical embedded software (C++)
-- 🌱 I’m learning RTOS, React.js, html, and Cypress
+- 🌱 I’m learning RTOS, as well as some frontend languages and tools for device GUI (React.js, html, Cypress)
-- 💬 Ask me about experience developing in a highly regulated industry (Medtech)
+- 💬 Ask me about experience developing & designing in a highly regulated industry (Medtech)

 <!--
 **angelahh417/angelahh417** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.